 Mr. Baron.
-Mr. Tweedy, do you recall an asset who was sent from Europe, where he had been recruited by Annold (SUDver) to the Congo in the fall of 1960?
+Mr. Tweedy, do you recall an asset who was sent from Europe, where he had been recruited by Annold OS

 Mr. Tweedy.
 I think Iwas reminded of this when I talked to you and Mr. Wides a couple or so months ago.